sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/checks.md

 Checks work with Sensu agents to produce monitoring events automatically.
 You can use checks to monitor server resources, services, and application health as well as collect and analyze metrics.
 Read [Monitor server resources][12] to get started.
-Use [Bonsai][29], the Sensu asset index, to discover, download, and share Sensu check assets.
+Use [Bonsai][29], the Sensu asset index, to discover, download, and share Sensu check dynamic runtime assets.

 ## Check commands